 “It’s winding down,” Alfred said, quieter and with more of a waver in his voice than he might have liked.
 He licked his sweat-lined lips to the taste of salt, looking back at the fuzzy, transparent outlines of the people behind him, and cleared his throat.
 “It’s winding down,” clearly this time, followed by “I think it’s almost over.”

 If pushed for an encompassing description, Alfred would have said they were a collection of merchants and travellers, at least some of them likely having had to defend themselves in the past.
 Not as far away from warriors or sailors as most, but not close enough for Alfred’s liking, here and now.
-Their ship had only two large weapons: a lightshaft that only halfway worked, and one hoyow-ballista, five bolts for it.
+Their ship had only two weapons suitable for combat in the Black: a lightshaft that only halfway worked, and one hoyaw-ballista, with five bolts for it.
 Neither were particularly well-maintained.
 None of his crew were well-trained in the use of them, but then he hadn’t made a habit of travelling through dangerous areas.
 Up until now, of course.

 There were scattered handweapons among the crowd, perhaps about one for every two adults.
 Could be thirty weapons, but was probably closer to twenty.
 Not useful, unless the enemy was going to board them, and there were more worries than personal combat if that was the case- he was unsure if any of his Pushers were skilled enough to keep the air inside of his ship, if that happened.
 Alfred was usually just enough on the cusp of being desperate for money that he didn’t, as a matter of course, ask to check the cargo he ferried.
-Alfred had a glimpse of an idea- perhaps someone was smuggling a lightshaft or ballista aboard that could be installed in an emergency.
-He discarded the thought almost immediately, for several reasons.
-It was too big a battle to fight through alone, extra weapon or no. There wasn’t the time or cover needed to install a ballista, and not enough lightning in his ship for a lightshaft.
+Perhaps someone was smuggling a lightshaft or ballista aboard that could be installed in an emergency… No. Not a helpful line of thought.
+There wasn’t the time or cover needed to install a ballista, and probably not enough lightning in his ship for a second lightshaft.

 However, Saint Peter, Saint Christopher, and perhaps even the Virgin herself seemed merciful this day.
 The battle wound down slowly; the clusters of shots grew farther and farther apart as ships stopped finding each other, and groups from the one were now chasing after the routed remnants of the other.
 There were less ships on the losing side, now, and the side with the lightshafts was free to focus their fire on the fleeing.
 Most burst like overripe blisters far before any preparations for a Hole could be made, though he could see the shimmering colours that indicated the attempts and very occasional successes.
-It was hard to tell, being as the scene was still fairly messy, and being that his eyes were having trouble focusing, but Alfred thought perhaps five ships from the ballista-side made it out of what had originally been near fifty.
+It was hard to tell, being as the scene was still fairly messy, but Alfred thought perhaps five ships from the ballista-side made it out of what had originally been near fifty.
 They weren’t quite out of the thick yet, but they were close.
-Alfred simply clutched his clear bauble and stared intently at the blurring aether outside, the dark expanse pregnant with stars and a world, with warring ships and cooling corpses.
+Alfred simply clutched his clear bauble and stared intently at the Black outside, the dark expanse pregnant with stars and a world, with warring ships and cooling corpses.
 His gaze moved behind him, to the passengers and crew of the Ceolsige, shivering and cowering just like he was, but altogether different- they had no power over the situation.
 He did.
-They would not die here, not if he could help it.

 The battle was over, now- a grievous and costly victory by the forces with the Dwarrow and lightshafts on their side, who maintained about half of the force they seemed to have started with.
 Perhaps thirty heavenships remained.
 Alfred and his passengers were still okay.
 Alfred uttered a shaky sigh, so relieved he could’ve pissed.
 He looked back at the Pushers and the ship’s two Tunnelers, heads still visible above glassy bodies, nodding his head to indicate that they should get back to their stations.
 They nodded back, and four of them left for the hallways leading towards the back of the ship, towards the sail-rooms.
 There, waiting for them, would be sheets of suspended canvas attached to the floor, ceiling, and walls of the four large sail-rooms.
 The lead Pusher checked in with the others before nodding to Alfred, indicating their magic had seeped into the sails and they were ready to move, and that the Tunnelers were ready too.
 People still weren’t really speaking, held back by some foolish and instinctive consideration that they might be heard by somebody through a half-foot of wood, another half-foot of seamless iron, and about a half-mile of nothingness.